janeetazahid/Intelligent-Systems/lab-0/README.md

 ## Lab 0

-The purpose of this lab was to familiarize yourself with the Python environment, specifically the library scikit-learn.
+The purpose of this lab was to familiarize yourself with the Python environment, specifically the library sci-kit-learn.

-In the lab two different algorithms were performed on the **MNIST** dataset.
+In the lab, two different algorithms were performed on the **MNIST** dataset.

 The algorithms were: **SVM** and **K-means**.

 The confusion matrix for each algorithm was also evaluated.

-**Libraries:** Scikit-learn, pandas, numpy, matplotlib
+**Libraries:** Scikit-learn, pandas, NumPy, matplotlib **Software:** VSCode